 The administrative and related functions of the school superintendency.
-Prerequisite(s): EDAD 5420 or EDAD 5520.
 This is a professional education course.

 EDAD 6710 - Advanced School Finance (3)

 An advanced course in school finance and business management.
 Prerequisite(s): EDAD 5710.
 This is a professional education course.